 Do you know what is the capital of Czech Republic?
 Well, If you are wondering where to travel in Czech Republic, start with the main and capital city – Prague.
-The thousand-year history of this amazing place has managed to preserve the spirit of antiquity in an amazing way in everything-whether it is a lantern, cobblestones on the pavement or red tiled roofs of houses.
+The thousand-year history of this amazing place has managed to preserve the spirit of antiquity in an amazing way in everything-whether it is a lantern, cobblestones on the pavement, or red-tiled roofs of houses.
 Life here flows in its own special rhythm, combining ancient traditions and modern technologies.
-So, people still come to the market, as they did many centuries ago, with a wicker basket on their hand.
+So, people still come to the market, as they did many centuries ago, with a wicker basket in their hand.
 And in numerous cafes over a cup of aromatic coffee, they have a leisurely conversation about the weather.

 7. Excursions to neighboring countries